AndrewTaro/LocalizationLoader/README.md

 - Troubleshooting: the loader writes `bin64\gettext_proxy.log` — which original it bound, which catalogs it loaded, how many keys each contributed, and the first several overrides applied.
   Delete it freely, it is recreated.

-## Licence

-The loader is this project's own work.
-Nothing belonging to the game is redistributed: the client's own `gettext_x64r.dll` never leaves the machine it is installed on.